ColinConwell/DocTree-NLP/README.md

 ### Global Configuration System

-DocTree NLP includes a flexible configuration system that allows you to customize default behavior throughout the toolkit:
+DocTree-NLP includes a flexible configuration system that allows you to customize default behavior throughout the toolkit:

 ```python
 from doctree_nlp.defaults import (